Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

-Similar ideas of learning \textit{SR} as a TD algorithm on a latent representation $\phi(s,a,s')$ can also be found in \cite{kulkarni2016deep,zhang2017deep}.
-Specifically, the work of \cite{kulkarni2016deep} was developed based on an assumption which is weaker than Equation (\ref{eq:rewardDecouple}): Instead of requiring linearly-decoupled rewards, the latent space $\phi(s,a,s')$ is learned in an encoder-decoder structure to ensure that the information loss is minimized when mapping states to the latent space.
+The advantage of \textit{SR} is that, when the knowledge of $\vpsi^\pi(s,a)$ in the source domain $\cM_s$ is observed, one can quickly get the performance evaluation of the same policy in the target domain $\cM_t$ by replacing $\vW_s$ with $\vW_t$: $ Q^{\pi}_{\cM_t} = \vpsi^\pi(s,a) \vW_t.$ Similar ideas of learning \textit{SR} as a TD-algorithm on a latent representation $\phi(s,a,s')$ can also be found in \cite{kulkarni2016deep,zhang2017deep}.
+Specifically, the work of \cite{kulkarni2016deep} was developed based on a weaker assumption about the reward function: Instead of requiring linearly-decoupled rewards, the latent space $\phi(s,a,s')$ is learned in an encoder-decoder structure to ensure that the information loss is minimized when mapping states to the latent space.
 This structure, therefore, comes with an extra cost of learning a decoder $f_d$ to reconstruct the state: $f_d( \phi(s_t)) \approx s_t$.